2018 - 2019 WCEMemorandum of Understanding: Article 22: Sick Leave & Family Leave

 Except as provided in this Article, the family care and medical leave will be unpaid.
 The County will, however, continue to provide County contributions toward the health plan premium during the period of family care and medical leave for up to twelve (12) work weeks on the same basis as coverage would have been provided had the employee not taken family care and medical leave.
 The employee will be required to continue to pay the employee’s share of premiums payments, if any.

-Nothing in this Section shall preclude the use of medical or pregnancy disability leave in Section 18.6.1 (Medical/Pregnancy Disability Leave) when the employee is medically incapacitated or disabled.
-If an employee does not qualify for continued benefits under this Section 22.8 or Section 18.6.1 (Medical / Pregnancy Disability Leave) and the employee wishes to continue benefit coverage, then Section 18.6.2 (Continuation of Health Benefits Coverage) applies.
+Nothing in this Section shall preclude the use of medical or pregnancy disability leave in Section 18.7 (Medical / Pregnancy Disability Leave) when the employee is medically incapacitated or disabled.
+If an employee does not qualify for continued benefits under this Section 22.6. or Section 18.7 (Medical / Pregnancy Disability Leave) and the employee wishes to continue benefit coverage, then Section 18.8 (Continuation of Health Benefits Coverage) applies.

-22.9.6 Relationship of Family Care and Medical Leave to Other Leaves
+22.6.5 Relationship Of Family Care And Medical Leave To Other Leaves

-Any leave of absence that qualifies as family care and medical leave and is designated as family care and medical leave will be counted as running concurrently with any other paid or unpaid leave to which the employee may be entitled for the same qualifying reason.
-Section 22.8.14 identifies accrued paid leave which an employee may be required to use concurrently with unpaid family care and medical leave.
+Any leave of absence that qualifies as family care and medical leave and is designated by the County as family care and medical leave will be counted as running concurrently with any other paid or unpaid leave to which the employee may be entitled for the same qualifying reason.
+Section 22.7 identifies accrued paid leave which an employee may be required to use concurrently with unpaid family care and medical leave.

 The employee must provide written notice to the County as far in advance of the leave as possible and as soon as the employee reasonably knows of the need for the leave.
 If the need for the leave is foreseeable based on an expected birth, placement of a child for adoption or foster care or planned medical treatment, the notice must be provided at least 30 calendar days in advance of the leave, or if not reasonably known 30 calendar days before the leave, then as soon as reasonably practicable.